 To reflect a significant increase in the number of grandparents taking primary responsibility for raising their grandchildren, the Australian Government offers the Grandparent Child Care Benefit (GCCB), which aims to help grandparents with the cost of child care.

-The GCCB covers the full cost of child care fees for up to 50 hours per week for each child in approved care.
+The GCCB covers the full cost of child care fees for up to 50 hours per week for each child in approved care and in certain circumstances grandparents may be eligible to receive more than 50 hours per week.

 Approved care includes long day care, family day care, in-home care, outside school hours care, vacation care and some occasional care services.
 In certain circumstances grandparents may be eligible to receive GCCB for more than 50 hours per week.